 Having breast implants removed is a significant choice and is done for many reasons, such as wanting to return to a conventional breast size or due to breast implant illness.
 To best understand why people choose to have their breast implants removed, we spoke to Katie.

 In this patient story, Katie shares her breast implant removal (explant) journey, including: why she decided on breast implant removal without replacement, her concerns about her chest appearing flat after breast implant removal, what the best bra for her implant removal was, how her explant surgery went and what her recovery time and experience was.

 Katie explains, in her own words, her experience with breast implants, the surgical side with breast augmentation and removal, and recovery from her plastic surgery procedures.

 Age: 32 (30 at time of explant op and 18 for original breast augmentation)

 Pre-op bra size: 32D

 Post-op bra size: 32B

-I enjoyed having my implants and thought when the time came I’d have them replaced.
+I enjoyed having my breast implants and thought when the time came I’d have them replaced.

-However, after having my implants in for 10 years I started to have capsular contracture in the left breast and I also found out that they were PIPs.
+However, after having my breast implants for 10 years I started to have capsular contracture in the left breast and I also found out that they were PIPs.

 I yearned to just be natural again.
-So I made the scary decision to explant without replacement.
+So I made the scary decision to have a breast explant without replacement.